yash9140/ZapVote/README.md

 ---

 ## Usage
-- **Admin:** Register/login as admin to create and manage polls, start/end sessions, and view results.
+- **Admin:** Register or log in to create and manage polls, start/end sessions, and view results.
 - **User/Voter:** Join a poll session using the session code, enter your name, and vote in real time.

 ## Scripts